ycechungAI/cmd-ssg/README.md

 ```
   VERSION    : 0.1.0
-  Use        : Process input .txt files into generated .html files.
+  Use        : Process input .txt or .md files into generated .html files.
 ```

 ## Prerequiste for development